peeringdb/docs/docs/api_specs.md

     <object_type>_set

-So a set called 'net_set' will hold Network objects (api endpoint /net)
+So a set called 'net_set' will hold Network objects (API endpoint /net)

 Note: unlike GET single, 'depth' here will **ONLY** expand sets, no single relationships will be expanded - this is by design

 ##### Depth

-- 0: dont expand anything (default)
+- 0: don't expand anything (default)
 - 1: expand all first level sets to ids
 - 2: expand all first level sets to objects